top of page

 Research Program

 Our research program uses a multidisciplinary approach to analyze the function of developmental cell-signaling pathways in tumorigenesis.
-Our research projects now focus all on mammalian brain tumor model systems, including Drosophila melanogaster and mouse genetic models of GBM, primary patient-derived human GBM stem cells, and human iPS cell-derived brain organoid ('mini-brain') models.
-Our current projects focuses on the functional role of mutant variants in receptor tyrosine kinases (RTKs), such as EGFR and MET, and their downstream signaling pathways in tumor initiation and progression.
+Our research projects now focus all on mammalian brain tumor model systems, including mouse genetic models of HGG, primary patient-derived human HGG stem cells, and human iPS cell-derived brain organoid ('mini-brain') models.
+Previous projects in our lab used Drosophila melanogaster HGG models.
+Our current projects focus on the functional role of mutant variants' in receptor tyrosine kinases (RTKs), such as EGFR and MET, and their downstream signaling pathways in tumor initiation and progression.

 Through our efforts, we identified new RTK effectors that regulate tumor cell proliferation and invasion as well as tumor-microenvironment interactions.
-Our work includes new clinical trials that target effectors of RTK signaling in GBM, including the YAP and TAZ transcription factors.
-We have also discovered several mutations in the MET tyrosine kinase which may serve as effective therapeutic targets for adult and pediatric GBM.
-Ongoing projects in our lab also include research on the role of RTK effector pathways in sex differences in tumor development and in cell-cell interactions in the tumor microenvironment.
+Our work includes new clinical trials that target effectors of RTK signaling in HGG, including the YAP and TAZ transcription factors.
+Ongoing projects in our lab include research on the role of RTK effector pathways in tumor development and the role of other secreted factors in cell-cell interactions in the tumor microenvironment.

 Our research program is aided by productive collaborations with other neuro-oncology researchers in the Departments of Neurosurgery, Pediatrics, Human Genetics, Pathology, and Hematology and Medical Oncology, including clinical neurosurgical and neuropathology faculty.
 We welcome young scientists who seek to enter this dynamic field.
 Trainees in our lab will have opportunities to work with all of our brain tumor model systems, perform drug testing experiments in pre-clinical paradigms, interface with clinical neuro-oncology faculty, and advocate for patient outreach and education.